Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 git remote add origin git@github.com:username/sample-project.git git push -u origin main
 ```
-username above will be the same username you chose for your GitHub account.
+username in the git command above will be the same username you chose for your GitHub account.

 When you push changes to the main branch, you are letting everyone know that the changes made are stable and working.
 Best practice is to use [branching](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) which allows you to work in isolation without affecting other branches.
 Whenever you make a clone onto another device or merge with your working directory, these changes should be reflected.